 Make Use of Extra Wattage – Typically our Lithium Iron Phosphate battery only takes a few hours of good sunshine to fully charge.
 During the middle of the day, if the sun is shining brightly and our Bluetooth app shows our house battery is already at 100%, we can take advantage of the extra wattage generated by the panel to charge other batteries, like our laptops, smartphone, back-up powerbanks, etc.

 Keep an Eye on the Forecast – Just like we’re all trying to make food, toilet paper, and other resources go further, we try to plan for a stretch of rainy weather which might deplete our batteries.
-By charging up our Phoenix Solar Generator and E.Power bank, as well as conserving power in the trailer at night, we can make our power storage last longer.
+By charging up our Phoenix Power Station and E.Power bank, as well as conserving power in the trailer at night, we can make our power storage last longer.
 We have been surprised, though, that we get a decent trickle charge on even a relatively cloudy day.

 Wherever in the world you are sheltering in place, we hope that you are staying healthy and safe and getting some quality time with loved ones!
 It will be soon enough that the world will be buzzing at a frenetic pace again.
 Try to enjoy it as much as you can, and maybe start dreaming about that off-grid cabin you want to build someday?